 - Builds deeper relationships – Peer reviews lead to abiding collaborative partnerships which can evolve over time to enable stronger, closer working in local clusters.
 There is also an opportunity to share more widely as part of a national drive for improvement.

 - Commitment to continuous improvement – Peer review itself should always be kept under review and providers of peer review programmes must have embedded structures and processes to evaluate the effectiveness of the process and commit to continuous improvement.

-NAHT’s new School Improvement Commission will meet for the first time at the end of October, with at least an interim report published at the end of this academic year.
-Further announcements about the membership of the commission will be made at the beginning of October.
+NAHT’s new School Improvement Commission met for the first time at the end of October, with at least an interim report due to be published at the end of this academic year.

 You can read the report in full below.